isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/Vaccinated Travel Lane (Air) Overview.md

 ### 2. Eligibility

 <p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;"><b>Travellers must fulfil the following basic eligibility criteria of the VTL (Air) to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine.
-Travellers not eligible for the VTL (Air) should explore other Safe Travel Lanes at the  <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.
+Travellers not eligible for the VTL (Air) should explore other Safe Travel Lanes at the  <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page</b>.
 Singapore Citizens/Permanent Residents who do not fulfil the VTL eligibility criteria below will be subject to <a href="/sc-pr/overview" target="_blank">prevailing health measures</a>.
 All other travellers may be denied entry into Singapore.</p>

 <html>